 Where are we?
 Where are the ten millions of negroes located?
-We are principally in the slave-holding states, nd there we must and will remain unless we fly iron under the American flag to a land over which the American eagle spreads not its wings in majesty and power.
+We are principally in the slave holding states, and there we must and will remain unless we fly from under the American flag to a land over which the American eagle spreads not its wings in majesty and power.

 The north does not want us.
 Why, even the great state of Illinois, which furnished our emancipator, through its present governor, Tanner, tells us we must not come.
-Have you forgotten that not two years ago he forbade negro laborers entering into the state of Illi-nois to labor in the mines?
-He called us aliens and said that if we persisted in coming there to work-not to vote to labor in the mines, the lowest of labor, to earn bread by the sweat of our brow; if we persisted in coming there to labor and to work he would meet us at the border with Gatling guns and shoot us to death.
+Have you forgotten that not two years ago he forbade negro laborers entering into the state of Illinois to labor in the mines?
+He called us aliens and said that if we persisted in coming there to work-not to voteto labor in the mines, the lowest of labor, to earn bread by the sweat of our brow; if we persisted in coming there to labor and to work he would meet us at the border with Gatling guns and shoot us to death.
 Yes, friends, he was so reported in the daily papers, and I have never seen it contradicted.
 Nevertheless he is one of our Republican governors.

 In every Republican convention, up to the time Garfield was nominated, something was said in the platform favorable to the negro.
-But since then our great national Republican conventions have not had men in them who were loyal enough; to us to place in the platform one word of hope and cheer for the negroes who had been faithful to them at all times and on all occasions.
+But since then our great national Republican conventions have not had men in them who were loyal enough to us to place in the platform one word of hope and cheer for the negroes who had been faithful to them at all times and on all occasions.
 The nation has just succeeded in electing a republican president, Wm.
-McKinley, and he has written a long President McMinley's recent message was printed, I heard a negro woman ex- | dom, peace and happiness.

-olaim-"I wou'd have been thankful to President McKinley if he had able to not remember to write us with any kind of an "n" in his message.
+President McMinley's recent message claim-"I wou'd have been thankful to President McKinley if he had able to remember the negro with a little "n."
+The truth is fellow citizens, he did not remember to write us with any kind of an "n" in his message.

-The truth is, the national republican party, through its officers, have served notice on us that they bave grown tired serving us, and that they do not intend to interfere with or assist us.
+The truth is, the national republican party, through its officers, have served notice on us that they have grown tired serving us, and that they do not intend to interfere with or assist us.

-When President McKinley made his southern tour he said in Georgia that every Confederate grave was a monument to "American patriotis in."
+When President McKinley made his southern tour he said in Georgia that every Confederate grave was a monument to "American patriotism."

-Fellow citizens, let me quote Presi dent McKinley again: "Every Con-federate grave is a monument to Ameri-can patriotism."
+Fellow citizens, let me quote Presi-dent McKinley again: "Every Confederate grave is a monument to American patriotism."
 Do you doubt it?
 If you are republicans, which I know you are, you do not dare doubt it, for our republican president, who is the official mouth-piece of the republican party, said so, and the party at the last election endorsed it by re electing him; hence, it is true.

 It is useless to live if you intend to live in blindnesss.
 Every utterance of importance falling from the lips of nothern republicans, with very few exceptions, tends to show that the republican party is getting in doubt on the subject of who was right or who was wrong during the last war.
 What is a patriot?
 What is patriotism?
 Can the graves of men who were guilty of doing wrong be monuments to patriotism?
-No, fellow citizens, we must accept
+No, fellow citizens, we must accept Wm.
+McKinley as authority on this